GeekTrainer/learn-django/Module1/Module1_Unit5.md

 ### Creating a View

-Now that the app has been created, we can begin to take the necessary steps so it will perform a simple function.
+Now that the app structure has been created, we can begin to take the necessary steps so it will perform a simple function.
 The first step in the process is to create a view.

-Go into the __views__.__py__ file contained within the __hello_world__ directory and enter the below information:
+Navigate to the __views__.__py__ file contained within the __hello_world__ directory and enter the below information:

     from django.http import HttpResponse